O’Neil, John Teskey (John)

 Belfast (Dundonald) Cemetery, Co.
 Down (Grave F3.
 762)

-In the CWGC Debt of Honour website it is recorded that Captain John Teskey O’Neill was the husband of Balladee, The Pier, Cultra, Co Down.
+In the CWGC Debt of Honour website it is recorded that Captain John Teskey O’Neil was the husband of Mary Anne O’Neil of Balladee, The Pier, Cultra, Co Down.

-John Teskey O’Neil was born around 1862 at Rathbane in County Limerick and he was a son of Arthur and Catherine O’Neil.
-John Teskey O’Neil was a career soldier who served in India and that is where his daughters Ada and Evelyn were born.
+John Teskey O’Neil was born on 17 April 1862 at Rathbane in County Limerick, and he was a son of Arthur and Catherine O’Neil.
+John Teskey O’Neil was a career soldier who served in India and that is where his daughters Ada and Evelyn Teskey O’Neil were born.
+Their mother’s name was Mary Jane O’Neil.

 Arthur Henry (born 27 June 1898 in Gortmore, Omagh, County Tyrone)